TJBarrettJR/fcc-build_a_voting_app/README.md

     * Will require changes to the login process
 * Ability to see and manage your polls
 * Ability to search polls
+* Redo server routing to support manually entered URLs and refresh
 * Refactor everything to not be in a single server.js file
 * Need to review the OAuth2 stuff to understand what it is doing
 * Find other things that need to be done